Elhadji Malick Tall: 2019–20 season

 Tall scored four goals in the 2019–20 season's first three games.
 In the 2020 AFC Cup, Tall scored a brace, his first in the AFC Cup, against Al-Faisaly on 24 February 2020.
 After scoring in the first half, Tall scored a 96th minute penalty to help his side win 4–3.
 On 13 March 2020, Ansar terminated Tall's contract due to administrative issues within the club.

 Al-Riyadh

 On 15 September 2020, Tall joined Saudi Second Division club Al-Riyadh; he reunited with former Ansar teammate Houssem Louati.
 Tall finished the season as the league top scorer, with 22 goals in the 2020–21 season.
 He scored 17 goals in the following season.

 Return to Ansar

-On 1 July 2022, Tall returned to Ansar in the Lebanese Premier League ahead of the 2022–23 season.
+On 1 July 2022, Tall returned to Ansar in the Lebanese Premier League ahead of the 2022–23 season, reportedly on a $USD180,000 per season contract.
+He finished top scorer in the 2022–23 and 2023–24 seasons, becoming the only player to be crowned Lebanese Premier League top scorer more than twice, for a total of four times.
+With 19 goals against Nejmeh, Tall became the leading top scorer in the Beirut derby.
+Tall left Ansar in December 2024, as a result of the suspension of the 2024–25 Lebanese Premier League due to Israel's aggression on Lebanon.